Zaccharie Risacher: National team career

 Risacher played for the France under-17 basketball team at the 2022 FIBA Under-17 Basketball World Cup.
 He struggled with consistency during the tournament which culminated by a zero-point, five-turnover performance in the final against Spain.
 He averaged 10.4 points and 4.4 rebounds per game as France won the bronze medal.

 Risacher debuted with the France senior team on 23 February 2024 against Croatia, but was forced to leave the game after four minutes due to a concussion.
 He later re-joined France for their EuroBasket 2025 qualifying games.
 He later made the final selection for EuroBasket 2025, and averaged 9.7 points, 4.2 rebounds and 1.7 assists per game.

 Player profile

-Playing at small forward, Risacher is regarded as a very efficient catch-and-shoot player as well as a good shooter coming off screens or from mid-range.
-His versatility has been praised for his ability to defend both guards and forwards on the perimeter.
+Playing at small forward, Risacher is a catch-and-shoot player and a shooter off screens or from mid-range.
+His versatility has been noted for his ability to defend both guards and forwards at times.